dpoyyyy/TemporalFusionTransformer-FirstDraft/README.md

 ## Notes

 - This version is a **proof of concept** and will evolve.
-- TThe original dataset used for training this model is private and is not available in this repository due to confidentiality.
+- The original dataset used for training this model is private and is not available in this repository due to confidentiality.

 ## License